 Our commitment to delivering high-quality assurance services is at the heart of what we do.
 Audit quality continues to be fundamental to our business and delivering audits of the highest quality is core to our purpose.
 This commitment to quality is focused to strengthen trust and transparency in our clients, the capital markets and wider society.

 Our audit business is fundamental to our strategy and brand.
 The quality of our work is core to our purpose, and we invest significantly in resources and its ongoing enhancement.
-To meet the changing expectations of the stakeholders, we continually review and update the scale and scope of our quality management operations, and invest in programmes to enhance the quality of the services that we provide.
-Our culture is centered around quality, and continuing to enhance this culture is integral to our leadership of the audit practice.
-We focus on embedding quality in everything we do, as individuals, teams and the wider practice, and ensure that we develop the necessary capabilities through promoting the right values and behaviours.
+To meet the changing expectations of the stakeholders, we continually review and update the scale and scope of our quality management operations and invest in programs to enhance the quality of the services that we provide.
+Our culture is centered around quality and continuing to enhance this culture is integral to our leadership of the audit practice.
+We focus on embedding quality in everything we do, as individuals, teams and the wider practice, and ensure that we develop the necessary capabilities through promoting the right values and behaviors.
 We continue to invest in order to drive improvement in audit quality through new systems and technology, risk processes and learning and development for our people.
-This year, the global COVID-19 pandemic has had an unprecedented impact on our clients and our people, as well as global and local economies and broader society.
+The global COVID-19 pandemic has had an unprecedented impact on our clients and our people, as well as global and local economies and broader society.
 From the early stages of the pandemic, the PwC network offered comprehensive guidance to highlight areas of critical importance to ensure we did not compromise on audit quality.
 Locally we were able to implement changes to our existing policies and procedures in light of the increased complexity and risk.
 Our continued focus on technology investment over recent years meant that our teams were able to quickly and seamlessly transition to working remotely with the onset of COVID-19.

-We remain committed to our role as assurance providers - helping people make decisions with more confidence in a rapidly changing world.
-Salman Hussain Assurance Leader Our quality improvement programmes At A. F. Ferguson & Co., we are invested in continuously improving our audit quality through the design and operation of an effective system of quality management.
-This includes a focus on the following key areas:
+We remain committed to our role as assurance providers helping people make decisions with more confidence in a rapidly changing world.